getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 ## Page Editing

 Pages in **Grav** are composed in **Markdown** syntax.
-Markdown is a formatting syntax that is written in plain text and then converted automatically to HTML.
-It uses elementary text symbols to indicate key HTML tags making it very easy to write without having to know the complexities of HTML.
-There are numerous other benefits of using Markdown including less-errors, valid markup, very readable, simple to learn, transferable, etc.
+Markdown is a plain text formatting syntax that a computer can readily parse and convert to HTML.
+It uses basic text symbols to indicate presentation (e.g. **bold**, _italics_, headings, lists, etc.), making it easy to write without needing to know the complexities of HTML.
+Benefits of Markdown include lower error rate, readability, ease of learning and use, etc.

 You can read an [extensive write-up of available syntax](../../content/markdown) with examples in the documentation, but for now, follow along.